-Split ferry port in Croatia is served by a number of ferry routes with crossings to Ancona & Civitanova Marche available.
-With a selection of up to 11 Sailings Weekly, the port of Split connects Croatia with Italy.
+Split ferry port in Croatia is served by a number of ferry routes with crossings to Ancona, Civitanova Marche & Supetar available.
+With a selection of up to 13 Sailings Weekly, the port of Split connects Croatia with Italy.

-Sailing durations range from 4 hours on the Civitanova Marche service to 9 hours on the Ancona service.
+Sailing durations range from 30 minutes on the Supetar service to 9 hours on the Ancona service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Split fare search.